OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 Use the Stash data system to stage large volumes of data.
 Please refer the section [Data Solutions](http://support.opensciencegrid.org/support/solutions/folders/5000262152) for more details.

-**How do I transfer data from Stash to my system and vice versa?**
+**How do I transfer my data to and from OSG Connect?

 You can transfer data using scp or rsync.
-See the section on [Transferring Data to OSG Connect](http://support.opensciencegrid.org/support/solutions/folders/5000260918) for more details.
+See [Using scp To Transfer Files To OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634376) for more details.

 **How public is /public?**